apache/sedona/docs/tutorial/raster.md

 SELECT r.rast, g.geom FROM rasterDf r, geomDf g WHERE RS_Interest(r.rast, g.geom)
 ```

+!!!note
+    Sedona offers more raster predicates to do spatial range query and spatial join query.
+Please refer to [raster perdicates docs !!add link after changing docs!!]().

 ## Visualize raster images

 Sedona provides APIs to visualize raster data in an image form.

 ### Base64 String

-The [RS_AsBase64](../../api/sql/Raster-visualizer#rs_asbase64) encodes the raster data as a Base64 string and can be visualized using online decoder.
+The [RS_AsBase64](../../api/sql/Raster-visualizer#rs_asbase64) encodes the raster data as a Base64 string and can be visualized using [online decoder](https://base64-viewer.onrender.com/).

 ```sql
 SELECT RS_AsBase64(rast) FROM rasterDf